peferron/algo/longest_common_subsequence/README.md

 [https://en.wikipedia.org/wiki/Shortest_common_supersequence_problem](https://en.wikipedia.org/wiki/Shortest_common_supersequence_problem)

 An algorithm that returns the shortest common supersequence of two sequences is also implemented here, as it can be easily obtained from their longest common subsequence, in O(m + n) additional time.
 This solution doesn't scale to more than two sequences though.

+# Limitations

+The JavaScript implementation accesses characters using `str[index]` and likely doesn't support Unicode properly.